All Episodes

 And the whole story of Christ, you know, on a cross, the one perfect human being, and that was his purpose, and he knew it was coming and humiliated and spit at and beaten to near death and murdered on a cross for the purpose of reconciling man to God, the creator.

-And I don't know how anyone can be an atheist if putting all religion aside for a second, how can you look at the majesty of creation and see universes within universes within universes within universes and the sun and the stars and the planets and the moon and the sky and you know all of the the world of nature before us and the magnitude and and specificity in the of a lion,
+How can you look at the majesty of creation and see universes within universes, within universes, within universes, and the sun and the stars and the planets and the moon and the sky and all of the world of nature before us and the magnitude and specificity of a lion,

 Pretty amazing.

-Well, just gravity alone.
+Just gravity alone.

-How people believe that there was a big bang, and uh my question, well, where did the bang come from?
+And my question, well, where did the bang come from?

-Where did the energy for the bang come from if you don't believe there's a a greater being?
+Where did the energy for the bang come from if you don't believe there's a greater being?

-Anyway, but it goes further because in that moment Jesus said forgive them for they know not what they do for people that kill them.
+Anyway, but it goes further because in that moment, Jesus said, forgive them, for they know not what they do, for people that kill them.

-I uh, you know, people can get off my list pretty quick, and I think Linda's worse than me.
+I, you know, people can get off my list pretty quick.

-Uh you get on her hate list, God help you.
+You get on her hate list.

-But there's a new book by Alan Lisa Robertson, it's called Desperate Forgiveness, and it was uh just released, and it's about this topic, and they tell stories about the Columbine victim's daughter was in the news because she's now friends with and meets regularly with the mother of one of the school shooters, or Steve Scalise, how's Republican uh major uh majority leader, uh minority leader rather, making headlines discussing his road to forgiveness when he was shot on that bald field and so many other examples.
+And they tell stories about the Columbine victim's daughter was in the news because she's now friends with and meets regularly with the mother of one of the school shooters or Steve Scalise, House Republican, majority leader, minority leader, rather, making headlines discussing his road to forgiveness when he was shot on that bald field and so many other examples.

 Anyway, Alan Lisa of Duck Dynasty fame are with us.